Claude Code Rate Limit Error

 What The Message Usually Means

 Request rejected (429) often means the provider is limiting requests for a short period.
-You've hit your session limit or weekly limit usually means you need to wait for reset or change plan/account strategy.
+You've hit your session limit, approaching 5-hour limit, or weekly limit usually means the active account is near or past a plan allowance.
 Credit balance is too low points to billing or workspace credit state rather than a code issue.

 How To Keep Working

 Split the task into smaller checkpoints, switch to a lighter model if suitable, reduce unnecessary context, and stop broad repository scans before retrying.
-For long team sessions, document the active credential and expected usage path before starting.
+For long team sessions, document the active credential, expected usage path, and whether the session should rely on subscription login or API billing before starting.

 Related Pages